go-squads/floodgate-worker/README.md

 messages based on the message's topics, it will create another goroutine if it detects that the message contains a new topic

+cluster_analyser is an interface for *sarama.consumer to allow us to mock it for testing.

 ## Installation Instructions